amakawa/redic/README.md

 ```

 You can provide the password and the database to be selected.
 The
-format for Redis URLs is "redis://user:pass@host:port/db".
+format for Redis URLs is `redis://user:pass@host:port/db`.
 As
 Redis only needs a password for authentication, the user can be
-ommited:
+omitted:

 ```ruby
 # Connect to localhost:6380 using "bar" as password and use the